IBM VPC Licensing

 Scenario 1: VPC on a Physical Server

 Consider an organization running IBM MQ software on a physical server with two processors, each containing eight cores.
-The total number of physical cores is 16 (2 processors × 8 cores).
-Since this server is not partitioned for virtual machines, the number of VPCs to license is 16.
+The total number of physical cores is 16 (2 processors with 8 cores each).
+Since this server is not partitioned for virtual machines, the number of VPCs that need to be licensed is 16.

 Scenario 2: VPC on Virtual Machines

-Now, imagine an organization that has deployed two VMs on a server with two processors, each having 8 cores (16 cores in total).
+Now, imagine an organization that has deployed two virtual machines (VMs) on a server with two processors, each with eight cores, for a total of 16 cores.
 Each VM is assigned 10 vCPUs.
-IBM WebSphere software is installed on the first VM, and IBM MQ software is installed on both VMs.
+IBM WebSphere software is installed on the first virtual machine (VM), and IBM MQ software is installed on both VMs.

-For IBM WebSphere, the number of VPCs to license would be 10, reflecting the 10 vCPUs assigned to the first VM.
+For IBM WebSphere, the number of VPCs to license would be 10, reflecting the 10 vCPUs assigned to the first virtual machine (VM).
 However, the software has access to 20 vCPUs across both VMs for IBM MQ.
 Since the physical core count (16) is lower than the total vCPUs (20), the number of VPCs to license for IBM MQ is capped at 16.

 IBM Products Utilizing VPC Licensing